aldo-gutierrez/bitmasksorter/README.md

 , just by the bits that are in the bit mask.

 Optimizations:
-  Doesn't need to sort all the bits just the ones used It sorts by 8 bits at a time as maximum
+- It does not need to sort all the bits just the ones used
+- It sorts by 8 bits at a time as maximum

 ## MixedBitSorter:
 It is a multi thread sorter, it combines Bit QuickSort  then RadixBitSort and lastly CountSort